 Window Markers or Liquid Chalk or Glass Markers.
 These are great to use for writing messages on the car’s windows.
 (Shoe polish is okay, but it needs to be removed right away.
 Bar soap isn’t quite noticeable enough.
 Shaving cream can be messy.
 You could even use blue painter’s tape!)
 Make sure to write large and clear so people can read the message from a distance.
 (White writing is best.)
 You may want to use stencils, then just color within the lines.
 Keep it simple with something classic like “Just Married,” or get noisy with “Honk!
 We’re Married!”

 License Plates or License Plate Frames.
-This is a fun way to decorate the wedding car that results in a permanent memento for the couple.
-There are “Just Married” license plates available in novelty stores or online.
+This is a fun way to decorate the wedding car in a way that gives the couple a permanent memento.
+There are “Just Married” license plates available in party stores or online.
 Some can even be engraved with the couple’s names and the date of their wedding.
 You can attach it to the front of the couple’s wedding car, or just stick it in the rear window.

 Balloons.
 Balloons add a fun touch to the wedding car.
 Plus, they’re cheap and probably the easiest to decorate with.
-Get balloons in the wedding colors or just keep it simple with red or white.
+Get balloons in the wedding colors, or just keep it simple with red or white — the universal colors of love.
 You can also get heart-shaped balloons.
 Put balloons all over the car to grab attention.
-You could even stuff balloons into the car (or straw!) and watch as the couple tries to get past all the balloons!
+You could even stuff balloons into the car (or straw instead of balloons!) and watch as the couple tries to get past all the balloons when they climb inside!

 Silk Flowers or Fresh Flowers.
 Using fresh flowers is the most traditional way to decorate the wedding car.
 You can tie a beautiful bouquet of flowers to the hood of the car or make a heart-shaped flower wreath.
 Silk flowers will last longer and withstand the elements better — especially the heat from the car.

-Stick Flags.
+Car Flags.
 Using stick flags (like they do in the presidential motorcade) is another way to decorate the wedding car and bring attention to the new couple.
-You can even order personalized stick flags to commemorate the couple’s wedding day and be a lasting memento.
+You could even order personalized stick flags to commemorate the couple’s wedding day and be a lasting memento.

 Wedding Car Decorating Kit.
-Save time and money by purchasing a kit that has all of the best wedding car decorations in it like window markers, clings, balloons, streamers, pom poms, strings, and paper wedding bells.
+Save time and money by purchasing a kit that has all of the best wedding car decorations inside — like window markers, clings, balloons, streamers, pom poms, strings, paper wedding bells, and more.

 Noise Makers.
 This is almost a must when decorating the wedding car.
 Tying noise makers such as tin cans or plastic soda bottles (no sparks) to the bumper will definitely bring attention to the new couple as they leave.
 It was once believed that tying leather shoes to the rear bumper of the wedding car would ward off evil spirits.